0joshuaolson1/lstm-g/README.txt

 Code

 This library, initially only in Python, is an implementation of LSTM-g from Derek Monner's paper.
 See http://www.cs.umd.edu/~dmonner/papers/lstmg.pdf for the full source, in addition to experiments and explanations of network set-ups used in them.
-Currently, code to automatically build the four architectures in the paper is in the works, and will be used to test for identical weight changes to those in D. Monner's Java implementation (https://bitbucket.org/dmonner/xlbp/src).
+Or, given Science Direct access, http://www.sciencedirect.com/science/article/pii/S0893608011002036 has nicer typesetting.
+Currently, code to automatically build architectures is in the works, and will be used to test for identical weight changes to those in D. Monner's Java implementation (https://bitbucket.org/dmonner/xlbp/src).

 Usage